Thai Turkey Meatballs

 Ingredients and Notes

-It looks like a long list, but these Thai meatballs are full of simple ingredients!
-You probably have a lot of these in your pantry already.
+The ingredient list may look long, but the Thai meatballs are full of simple ingredients!
+You may have a lot of them on hand already.

-Ingredients arranged in bowls for Thai turkey meatballs: coconut milk, ground turkey, bell peppers, onion, garlic, almond flour, ginger, red curry paste, egg, carrots, salt, pepper, and basil.
+Ingredients arranged in labeled bowls: coconut milk, ground turkey, bell peppers, thinly sliced white onion, garlic, almond flour, ginger, red curry paste, egg, diced carrots, salt, pepper, and dried basil.

 • almond flour: A gluten-free alternative to breadcrumbs that adds texture.